mikepk/botocore/docs/source/reference/services/servicecatalog.rst

           - **ProvisioningArtifactId** *(string) --*

-            The provisioning artifact identifier for this product.
-This is sometimes referred to as the product version.
+            The identifier of the provisioning artifact.

           - **PathId** *(string) --*

-            The identifier of the path for this product's provisioning.
+            The path identifier.

           - **RecordErrors** *(list) --*

-            A list of errors that occurred while processing the request.
+            The errors that occurred while processing the request.